causalabs/causadb-docs/docs/examples/1_causadb_quickstart.md

 ## Training a causal model

-Once the model is defined, we can train it on the data we've loaded.
+Now we can train the model on the loaded data.
 This will learn the causal relationships according to the structure defined above.
 This model will then be ready to query.

 ```python